The Character Theory of a Complex Group

-Our main motivation for introducing the monodromic Hecke category $\cH^{mon}_G$ is the following Koszul duality theorem of Beilinson-Ginzburg-Soergel~\cite{BGS}, in the Langlands dual form developed by Soergel~\cite{S} to prove the complex case of his categorical real local Langlands conjecture.
+The Hecke categories $\cH_G$ and $\cHtil_G$ are connected by a Langlands duality, namely the Koszul duality of Beilinson-Ginzburg-Soergel~\cite{BGS}, in the Langlands dual form developed by Soergel~\cite{S} with monoidal structure established by Bezrukavnikov-Yun~\cite{BY}.
 It is most naturally stated in the mixed setting, but since such structures are beyond the scope of this paper, we will state an equivalence of underlying two-periodic categories.
-In general, given a stable presentable $\oo$-category $\cC$, we will write $\cC_{per}$ for its two-periodic localization where we invert even shifts.
-Now for $G$ and its Langlands dual group $G^\vee$, the Koszul duality of~\cite{BGS, S} localizes to an equivalence of two-periodic Hecke categories:

-Further arguments of Bezrukavnikov and Yun~\cite{BY} show that this is a canonical monoidal equivalence.
-In other words, in the setting of two-periodic stable presentable $\oo$-categories, we have a canonical equivalence of algebra objects.

-It immediately follows that the monodromic Hecke category $\cH^{mon}_{G, per}$ satisfies all of our results for the Hecke category $\cH_{G^\vee,per}$.
-Therefore $\cH^{mon}_{G, per}$ is a Calabi-Yau algebra, and we have a two dimensional monodromic character theory $\chi^{mon}_{G, per}$ which assigns $\cH^{mon}_{G, per}$ to a point.
-(In fact, our arguments for $\cH_G$ can be directly adapted to the monodromic setting to give an independent and non-periodic proof of this result.)
+Passing to two-periodic localizations is a symmetric monoidal functor